 Do fresh and dried thyme look the same?

-When fresh, the leaves of common thyme have a deep green color with a lighter colored underside.
+When fresh, the leaves of common thyme have a deep green color with a lighter-colored underside.
 The stems are usually a light brownish-yellow.
-When dried, the leaves become a darker grayish green and the stems take on a darker brown.
+When dried, the leaves become darker grayish green, and the stems take on a darker brown.